blcook223/Singularity/README.md

 To use a snippet, type in the two- to four-letter code in parentheses and press
 <kbd>Tab</kbd>.

-Most snippets are available anywhere in a CSS, SCSS, LESS, or Stylus source file.
+Most snippets are available anywhere in a SASS or SCSS source file.
 Some, such as the various *-span include statements, are only available within a property list.

 ### Grid and Gutter Definitions

+#### SCSS

 __add-grid (ag)__